polarityio/riskiq/README.md

 ![mode:on demand only](https://img.shields.io/badge/mode-on%20demand%20only-blue.svg)

 > Due to the time it can take for lookups against certain indicators, we recommend that this integration be run in "On Demand Only" mode.
+Setting integration's to run on demand only is a feature available starting in Polarity Server `3.7.5` and Polarity Web `3.4.21`.

 As attacks against the organization increase, it’s more important than ever to have a security program built on robust and reliable data to enrich analysis and inform the decision-making process.
 RiskIQ offers the ability to ingest critical security data programmatically at scale.